 Post by Regan MacKinlay & Rachael Shaw

 Can a songbird’s song act as a signal of their cognitive ability for listeners?
 Individual birds produce slight variations on their species’ specific song.
-The amount of unique song components produced during a song bout, known as a song repertoire, is commonly used to measure song complexity.
-Previous research has shown that song repertoires are learnt, and individual learning is influenced by differences in genetics and events during early development.
-Both genetics and early developmental differences have also been shown to influence other cognitive processes.
-Importantly there is substantial evidence that both complex bird song and greater cognitive ability are the subjects of sexual selection.
+Previous research reveals that individuals’ song repertoires are learnt, and that song learning is influenced both by genetics and events during early development.
+Both genetics and developmental effects have also been shown to influence other cognitive processes.
+Importantly there is substantial evidence that both complex bird song and cognitive ability are the subjects of sexual selection.
 Given these links, it has been hypothesised that song complexity may be used by listeners to gauge the general cognitive ability of singers.

-It remains possible that other song features (i.e. besides repertoire size) are in fact associated with cognitive ability but evaluating this will require further research into biologically relevant markers of birdsong complexity.
-For now it appears that song repertoire is unlikely to be used as an indicator of cognitive ability by song listeners, and we recommend that song repertoire should not be used as a proxy for cognitive ability in song birds.
+It remains possible that other song features (i.e. besides repertoire size) are correlated with cognitive ability in other domains, but evaluating this will require further research into biologically relevant markers of birdsong complexity.
+For now at least, it appears that song repertoire is unlikely to be a useful indicator of cognitive ability for song listeners.
+We therefore recommend that song repertoire sizeshould not be considered a proxy for cognitive ability in song birds.

 Toutouwai can take down some of the world’s largest invertebrates, but if you’ve caught a 50 cm long earthworm, what do you do with it all?
 One answer is to shake it to pieces and hide it around your territory to snack on over the next day or so.
 This ‘caching’ strategy lets toutouwai make the most of temporarily abundant food by saving some for later.